Being busy has long been synonymous with being successful and living a full life.

 Start your week with planning

 Some people prefer to plan their week on Sundays, and some do it on Mondays.
 It doesn’t matter as long as it happens and you create a habit out of it.
+The free task tracker will help you with making new habits.

 There is no need to spend hours on the process.
-Even a shorter period of 10-15 minutes can be enough to review your schedule, obligations and your wants.
+Even a shorter period of 10-15 minutes can be enough to review your schedule, in simple schedule planner obligations and your wants.
 Plan your upcoming daily tasks according to your priorities and put them on the online calendar planner.
 If you have a lot on your plate, using an 80/20 principle or the Eisenhower matrix might make prioritization easier.

 A good plan helps you stay calm, work smarter, avoid wasting time and missing deadlines.
 As Brian Tracy famously said: ‘Every minute you spend in planning saves 10 minutes in execution; this gives you a 1,000 percent Return on Energy.’